Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Discussion

-We already know from recent research that more complex, anthropomorphic robot platforms which \emph{mimic} being intrinsically motivated (e.g., curious), are more engaging for humans~\citep[e.g.,][]{GordonBreazealEtAl-15,CehaChhibberEtAl-19}.
-To close the gap between the robots \emph{mimicking} \gls{IM}, i.e., with behavior implemented and designed by humans, and intrinsically motivated robots \emph{per se}, several tasks need to be addressed.
+Coming back to the future plans to investigate more complex human-robot interaction scenarios.
+We already know from recent research that more complex, anthropomorphic robot platforms that \emph{mimic} being intrinsically motivated (e.g., curious), are more engaging for humans~\citep[e.g.,][]{GordonBreazealEtAl-15,CehaChhibberEtAl-19}.
+To close the gap between the robots \emph{mimicking} \gls{IM}, i.e., with behavior implemented and designed by humans, and intrinsically motivated robots \emph{per se}, several tasks need to be addressed first.
 Two main concerns here are scalability and alignment.
-We know from related work that PI, and other intrinsic motivations, can be scaled up to more complex behaviors.
-For example, \cite{MartiusDerEtAl-13} presented PI-controlled simulated humanoids that generate different patterns of behavior in different environments.
+We know from related work that TiPI, and other intrinsic motivations, can be scaled up to more complex behaviors.
+For example, \citet{MartiusDerEtAl-13} presented TiPI-controlled simulated humanoids that generate different patterns of behavior in different environments.
 This might not be seen as a complex scenario in the field of \gls{HRI} with its focus on reliable task completion.
-It also raises the question on how to align this kind of behavior generation with behavior a designer would want, such as a robot assisting a human?
-Both issues can be addressed by combining \gls{IM}-based behavior generation with scripted behavior, or behavior based on extrinsically rewarded reinforcement learning.
-This can provide a complex scaffolding of behaviors, which then gets further enhanced towards more perceived Warmth, by using \glspl{IM}, such as PI, for behavior modification and local behavior generation.
+This raises the question of how to align this kind of behavior generation with behavior a designer would want, such as a robot assisting a human?
+Both issues can be addressed by combining \gls{IM}-based behavior generation with scripted behavior, or behavior based on extrinsically rewarded reinforcement learning~\citep[see][for broadly related initial research]{SinghBartoEtAl-04,JaquesLazaridouEtAl-19}.
+This can provide a complex scaffolding of behaviors, which then gets further enhanced towards more perceived Warmth, by using \glspl{IM}, such as TiPI, for behavior modification and local behavior generation.
 In this article, we deliberately left these things out, to focus on an empirical study of the effect of intrinsic motivation on its own.
 In other words, we investigate the effect of \gls{IM} in isolation from other factors.
-Note that our study does not identify the isolated factors that cause the robot’s behavior to be perceived as more warm.
-Our focus on the robot's intrinsic motivation comes with the limitation that we cannot, inherently, impose specific behaviors or motivations as isolated factors.
-Doing so would make the robot's behavior externally motivated, which is something we did not intend to investigate in the present study.